Intermediate & Advanced

 What's Your Excuse?

-These are the top 5 reasons why people refrain from investing in music tuition.
+These are the top 5 reasons why people refrain from taking music lessons.
 Which of these excuses have you used?

 # 1: "I have no natural talent"